 We validate each other’s feelings.

-When I have to give bad news to Katie, I tell her “it’s okay if you’re sad about it” and “it’s normal to be disappointed about this.”
+When I have to give bad news to Stella, I tell her “it’s okay if you’re sad about it” and “it’s normal to be disappointed about this.”

 At one point early on, it just broke her.
 I told her that someone she really cares about wouldn’t be able to visit for quite a while.
 And she burst into tears.

 I didn’t say “you’re being a crybaby.”
 I didn’t say “at least she’s still alive when some people are mourning dead loved ones.”
 I didn’t say “get over it.”

 I hugged her and I told her that it was okay to be sad about it, because the person is so special and fun and it’s normal to miss that person.
 I told her why it was necessary and I gave her a tissue and I said it was okay to be sad.
 And I encouraged her to talk to our parents about setting up texting and calling and video chats.

 And I knew that behind the sadness of missing her friend was probably another thousand sadnesses about school and friends and a mystery illness going around that she didn’t fully understand.
 She has feelings for many reasons and I will be there to support her no matter what they are.

 We try to relate to each other and understand where the other person is at.
 (And we can ask if we’re not sure.)